iDoc1/Music-Genre-Neural-Network/README.md

 The matrix for the test dataset is depicted below:
 ![confusion_matrix](/readme_images/confusion_matrix.png)

 If you follow the diagonal, a few things pop out.
 First, the metal genre (index 6) has the highest accuracy in the test dataset.
 Second, the rock genre has the lowest accuracy and is most commonly confused with the country music genre.
-This tells that, in general, the model should be pretty good at accurately classifying metal music, but pretty bad at classifying rock music.
+This tells us that, in general, the model should be pretty good at accurately classifying metal music, but not bery good at classifying rock music.

 ### Precision, Recall, and F1 Score
 Below is a classification report for each genre: